rbuurma/rise-2015/Rise_assignment_6.md

 ### Step 2: Google Fusion Tables

-First, we will Google Fusion tables, which is a relatively simple way to take a spreadsheet of information and create some visualizations from it.
+First, we will use Google Fusion tables, which is a relatively simple way to take a spreadsheet of information and create some visualizations from it.
 Go to www.google.com/fusiontables, sign in with your Google account (create one if you don't have one), and find and upload the exercise6ENDmetadata1700_1779 file.
 Choose "comma" for "separator character" and "UTF-8" for "character encoding" if they are not already chosen as default.
 Then click "next."
 You will get to a file that will show you a preview of the table; at the top, for "column names are in row" make sure "1" is chosen.
 Click "next."
 In the next window, uncheck "allow download" and attribute the data to "The Early Novels Database."
 Click to finish and everything should finally import.
 (To get the most out of this exercise, consider viewing some of the Fusion tutorials before moving on the explore the END metadata.)

 *Note: please do not make your table public.
 If you want to share it with someone, use the sharing settings to generate a link that allows people with the link to view the table, and check the box preventing viewers from re-sharing.*